Parenting Time, Visitation, and Custody

 Be forewarned, the content gets a little dense here.
 Effective August 1st, 2018, child support laws in Minnesota have changed.
 Minnesota replaced the 3-tier Parenting Expense Adjustment (PEA) system from 2007.

 With the 3-tier Parenting Expense Adjustment (PEA) system, child support amounts changed significantly at 45.1% parenting time.
 As a result, a slight change in the parenting time schedule could mean over a $100,000 difference in child support.

 This drastic reduction in child support due to slight changes in parenting time was referred to as the child support “cliff.”
 This “cliff” phenomenon encouraged legal battles between parties over very small changes in parenting time, because of the significant impact it had on child support payments.

 As of August 2018, the Parenting Expense Adjustment (PEA) will be calculated based on a parenting time order.
 In particular, the parenting time order must have an overnight by overnight calculation and the calculation will be an average of two years.

 What Happens when one Parent Denies the other Parenting Time?

 Denying or interfering with court-ordered parenting time in Minnesota can have serious consequences.
 If you deny or interfere with parenting time the court can award compensatory parenting time to the other parent.

 If compensatory parenting time is awarded, the additional parenting time must be:

-a.
-At least of the same type and duration as the deprived parenting time (or at the discretion of the court, may be in excess of or of a different type than the deprived parenting time);
+- At least of the same type and duration as the deprived parenting time

 Besides the deprived parent being awarded compensatory parenting time, the court can order additional remedies.
 For instance, the parent who failed to comply with the parenting time order may have to pay a fine, post a bond, pay attorney fees, and/or reimburse the other parent.
 In addition, it can even impact custody.